MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ms.author: pkrebs
 title:  Overview of Custom Learning for Office 365 Open Source solution ms.date: 02/10/2019
 description: Learn how Custom Learning for Office 365 can accelerate usage and adoption of Office 365 in your organization.
-Our solutions include a custom SharePoint Online web part and a modern SharePoint Online communications training site that is easily provisioned to your Office 365 tenant.
+Our solutions include a custom SharePoint Online web part and a modern SharePoint Online communications training site that is easily provisioned in your Office 365 tenant.
 ---

 # Custom Learning for Office 365